 If you were vaccinated by a non-Coast Guard provider before the order for mandatory vaccinations was issued and have not yet reported your status to a Coast Guard medical provider, you must do so as soon as possible.
 Those members who get vaccinated outside of a Coast Guard clinic shall provide the following information to their respective Coast Guard clinic: (1) date the vaccine was administered, (2) the vaccine name or code, (3) the manufacturer and lot number, (4) the dose administered, and (5) the vaccination provider (i.e. Walgreens, CVS, etc).
 Providing false vaccination information is a violation of Article 107, Uniform Code of Military Justice (UCMJ), and may also result in administrative and/or disciplinary action.

-Q. Why is the Coast Guard mandating military vaccinations now?
+Q. Why is the Coast Guard mandating military vaccinations?

-A. After months of infections and hospitalizations going down, there has been a steep rise in COVID-19 cases due to the rapid spread of the Delta variant.
-Delta puts us in a much more challenging situation because it is significantly more transmissible, with evidence that it causes more serious disease.
-Due to the variant’s highly transmissible nature, it is spreading widely among the unvaccinated populations, putting them at great risk.
+A. Due to the highly transmissible nature of COVID-19 variants, it has spread widely among the unvaccinated populations, putting them at great risk.
 This negatively impacts the readiness of military units and increases demands on military hospitals and clinics.

 Additionally, the COVID-19 vaccines have proven to be safe and very effective in preventing hospitalizations and deaths.
 As we do with other deadly infections, we want to protect Coast Guard personnel, our families, and our communities through the best tool available, vaccination.
 Further, a fully vaccinated workforce helps ensure mission readiness.
 Required vaccination to protect personnel is routine for the Coast Guard, including annual influenza vaccination.
 In concert with Department of Defense (DoD) guidance, the Coast Guard currently requires vaccines for individuals entering military service and other vaccines depending on the Service member’s role and geographic region.